oishi-poddar/academic-kickstart/content/authors/admin/_index.md

     - course: X- I.C.S.E, 95.2%
       institution: G.D.Birla Centre For Education, India
       year: 2013
-email: oishi.poddar@gmail.com
+email: opoddar@ucsd.edu
 user_groups:
   - Researchers
   - Visitors
 ---
-Oishi is a Computer Science and Engineering graduate from [KIIT University, India](https://kiit.ac.in/) and is currently working at [HSBC](https://www.hsbc.com/careers/where-we-hire/india/technology) under the Global Graduate Technology Program.
-She has undertaken a number of academic and corporate internships during her undergraduate degree and has a deep interest in the field of
- Artificial Intelligence.
-On the lookout for research/project opportunities and collaborations in this field.
+Oishi is a Masters in Computer Science student at the University of California, San Diego(Fall, 2021).
+She graduated as a Computer Science and Engineering graduate from [KIIT University, India](https://kiit.ac.in/) and worked at [HSBC](https://www.hsbc.com/careers/where-we-hire/india/technology) under the [Global Graduate Technology Program](https://www.hsbc.com/careers/where-we-hire/india/technology) for 2 years.
+She has undertaken a number of academic and corporate internships during her undergraduate degree and has a deep interest in the field of Artificial Intelligence.
+She is on the lookout for internship opportunities in the field of data science and software engineering for Summer 2022.